 With regard to property damage, a totaled car is a minimum of $25,000 worth of damage.
 Even small dents can cost several thousands of dollars in repairs.

 If you didn’t have liability insurance at all, you’d be on the hook for all of these costs.
 That’s why most states require drivers to carry a minimum amount of liability coverage.
 Otherwise, your life could be completely turned upside down in one instant.

 But even if you have both forms of liability insurance, it still might not be enough.
 Let’s say for example your property damage liability limit is $20,000.
 But you are found at-fault for $30,000 worth of damage.
 That means you have $10,000 over your policy limit.

 Generally, you are responsible for paying the excess cost over your liability coverage.

 If you can’t pay, you could end up in serious trouble.
 The other party could come after you personally.
 You might have to take out loans or extra mortgages, which could put you in debt.
 You might have to sell off your assets—or a collector could take your assets from you forcibly.
 The Secretary of State might even suspend your license until you’re able to pay.

 That’s why you want to make sure your liability limits are high enough to protect you in worst-case scenarios.
 You want your insurance company paying for costs so you don’t end up with a chunk of change taken from your pocket.

 How can you protect yourself?

 The best thing you can do to protect yourself is to raise your liability limits.
-As a minimum, we typically recommend limits of $25,000 for property damage (which is the minimum cost to replace a total car) and $2 million for bodily injury liability (which would typically cover pain and suffering in the case of an unfortunate fatality).
+As a minimum, we typically recommend limits of $100,000 for property damage and $250,000/$500,000 for bodily injury liability.

 Call us and talk to an insurance agent to discuss your necessary liability limits.